myrmex-org/myrmex/demo/dev-env/README.md

 If you did not arrived here by mistake, thanks for contributing to Myrmex! :tada:

 Executing the `run.sh` script in this folder will open a shell inside a Docker :whale: container.
-There, you have access to a empty Myrmex :beers: project that can be used to test modifications applied to Myrmex modules hosted in this repository.
+There, you have access to a empty Myrmex :ant: project that can be used to test modifications applied to Myrmex modules hosted in this repository.

 The content of the `packages` folder of this repository in mounted in the `/home/myrmex/.node/lib/node_modules/` folder of the container like if the packages had been installed globally.
 Inside the Myrmex project, the packages are available via a